BackSeatGamerCode/PythonSDK/README.md

 The `Redemption` Object also has a method called `to_message` which returns a string in the format `{guest} has redeemed the reward {name}`.

 ## Issues/Feedback
 If you encounter any problems, or have suggestions for future updates, feel free to leave them over in the [Issue Tracker](https://github.com/BackSeatGamerCode/PythonSDK/issues).
-Alternatively, if you have questions or want to discuss something with your fellow Java modders, then check out our [Discussions](https://github.com/BackSeatGamerCode/PythonSDK/discussions).
-Thank you for using Java modding SDK, and good luck with your mod!
+Alternatively, if you have questions or want to discuss something with your fellow Python modders, then check out our [Discussions](https://github.com/BackSeatGamerCode/PythonSDK/discussions).
+Thank you for using Python modding SDK, and good luck with your mod!